AndreyKirichenko/ohmystartkit/README.md

-# ohmystartkit v.0.1.0

-This is my start kit.
+This is template for online magazine.

 ## Command-line installation: